Yakuhito/GreenWeb.js/README.md

 ## Installation

-Bbuild using the GreenWeb.js repository:
+Build using the GreenWeb.js repository:

 ```
 npm run build
 ```

-Then include `dist/web3.min.js` in your html file
+Then include `dist/greenweb.js` in your html file

 ## Documentation